theleolife/advigo-test/README.md

 Basic requirements:

--Sort advisors by best and worst reviews.  (ok)
+- Sort advisors by best and worst reviews.  (ok)
--View online / offline advisors. (ok)
+- View online / offline advisors. (ok)
--Filter advisors by language (ok)
+- Filter advisors by language (ok)
--Add a simple css design responsive but functional responsive. (ok) -Basic testing (in process)
+- Add a simple css design responsive but functional responsive. (ok)
+- Basic testing (in process)
--Use a node.js server to serve data to the client.  (ok) -Provide basic documentation: how to run the app (ok).
+- Use a node.js server to serve data to the client.  (ok)
+- Provide basic documentation: how to run the app (ok).

 # Trade-offs